ordina-jworks/ordina-jworks.github.io/_posts/2020-06-23-user-feedback-websockets.md

 ## Subscribing with a JavaScript client

-[Eclipse](https://www.eclipse.org/paho/clients/js/){:target="_blank" rel="noopener noreferrer"} offers us a JavaScript client library to use for opening a WebSocket over MQTT
+[Eclipse](https://www.eclipse.org/paho/clients/js/){:target="_blank" rel="noopener noreferrer"} offers us a JavaScript client library to use for opening a WebSocket over MQTT.

 With some basic setup, we can fix ourselves a quick WebSocket to the Rabbit to test the handshake.
 As the JavaScript client, we will be subscribing to a queue and listen for any notifications from the backend.